-- Under section 35 of the Enterprise Act 2002 (the Act) and our terms of reference (see 3.8 Appendix A), we are required to report on whether a relevant merger situation has been created. - 3.9 Section 23 of the Act provides that a relevant merger situation is created if: - (a) two or more enterprises have ceased to be distinct within the statutory period for reference; and - (b) either the share of supply test or the turnover test specified in that section of the Act is satisfied. - 3.10 The Act defines an 'enterprise' as 'the activities or part of the activities of a business'.16 By reason of their activities in the provision of cinema exhibition services, we are satisfied that each of Cineworld and Picturehouse are enterprises for the purpose of section 23.
+- 3.8 Under section 35 of the Enterprise Act 2002 (the Act) and our terms of reference (see Appendix A), we are required to report on whether a relevant merger situation has been created. - 3.9 Section 23 of the Act provides that a relevant merger situation is created if: - (a) two or more enterprises have ceased to be distinct within the statutory period for reference; and - (b) either the share of supply test or the turnover test specified in that section of the Act is satisfied. - 3.10 The Act defines an 'enterprise' as 'the activities or part of the activities of a business'.
+By reason of their activities in the provision of cinema exhibition services, we are satisfied that each of Cineworld and Picturehouse is an enterprise for the purpose of section 23.
 Enterprises will 'cease to be distinct' if they are brought under common ownership or control (section 26 of the Act).
 As a result of the acquisition of Picturehouse by Cineworld described in paragraph 3.1, both parties were brought under common ownership.
-Consequently, we are satisfied that Cineworld and Picturehouse have ceased to be distinct enterprises.17
+Consequently, we are satisfied that Cineworld and Picturehouse have ceased to be distinct enterprises. - 3.11 The share of supply test is satisfied if the merger creates or increases a share of at least one-quarter in the supply of goods or services of any description in the UK, or in a substantial part of the UK.
+The concept of goods or services of 'any description' is broad.
+For the purpose of the jurisdiction test in section 23 of the Act, the CC is able to apply such criterion or such combination of criteria as it considers appropriate. - 3.12 For the purpose of assessing whether or not the share of supply test was met, we focused on the supply of film exhibition services in the UK, which is the activity in respect of which the merged parties overlap.